Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 2. Bandwidth

-Single-mode fiber technically offers unlimited bandwidth because it carries only a single mode of light.
+Single-mode fibre technically offers unlimited bandwidth because it carries only a single mode of light.
 Real-world performance is limited only by the transceiver.

 Multimode bandwidth varies by OM grade: